Gross Revenue vs Net Revenue: What SaaS Teams Should Report

 - Revenue is a top-line metric.
 Income (profit) is a bottom-line metric.

-Use the revenue analytics dashboard to see where your revenue lands after costs.
+Use the revenue analytics dashboard to see where the top line lands after costs.

 See how revenue flows to profit in a SaaS model for a full P&L breakdown.